-- Expect to ride at the show on Thursday afternoon - Schedule with Jan ahead to secure a schooling time with her - Ask Jan when you need to be there for your classes - Sometimes it's important to be there an hour or more before the class time in order to school the horse. - Jan likes to communicate via text, so most of us find it helpful to text her to ask this.
-Texting is very helpful at a horseshow. - o Your rider should arrive at the show already dressed, except for helmet and coat. - You child never goes into the ring without a trainer.
+- Expect to ride at the show on Thursday afternoon - Schedule with Jan ahead to secure a schooling time with her - Ask Jan when you need to be there for your classes - Sometimes it's important to be there much earlier than the class time in order to school the horse. - Jan likes to communicate via text, so most of us find it helpful to text her to ask this.
+Texting is very helpful at a horseshow. - You child never goes into the ring without a trainer.
 The people at the gate (the entrance to each ring) will know this.
 Just tell them that your trainer is busy in another ring, if necessary. - Usually, the riders and horses are warmed up in a practice ring near the show ring.
-Your child will need to "learn the course" before showing.

-At the show (cont.):

-- If your child is in a more advanced "medal" class, she will "walk the course" with a trainer before the class starts. - Make sure your child drinks enough fluids (there is usually water available near each ring) and eats something throughout the day.
+Your child will need to "learn the course" before showing. - If your child is in a more advanced "medal" class, she will "walk the course" with a trainer before the class starts. - Make sure your child drinks enough fluids (there is usually water available near each ring) and eats something throughout the day.
 All the shows have food; some is better than others.
-Most are overpriced. - Try to keep the sitting area at the JP Training show neat.
+Most are overpriced (for how it tastes). - Try to keep the sitting area at the JP Training show tidy.
 Usually the areas are being judged. - The numbers are assigned to the horse, not the rider.
-So it's important to keep the numbers with the horse (translation: always give it to the grooms before walking off site) - If Jan tells you to add/scratch out of a class, fill out an add/scratch slip ahead of the start of the class to avoid being charged for the class (a scratch fee may apply). - Don't sit on your horse longer than necessary.
-If you have a long time between classes, bring your horse back to our stalls so the grooms can get them food, water, and rest.
+So it's important to keep the numbers with the horse (translation: always give it to the grooms before walking off site) - If Jan tells you to add/scratch out of a class, fill out an add/scratch slip ahead of the start of the class to avoid being charged for the class (a scratch fee may apply).